whitehall: Configurable Document Types

 }

-For more complex validation logic, you must define your custom validators, such as the duration for topical events.
+For more complex validation logic, you must define your custom validators.
 These custom validators are still decoupled from any schema and tested independently.
 Though they may be specific to a document type, they can be reused across multiple types if needed.

 Associations